-What if I say eating certain foods make your butt bigger naturally?
+What if I say that you can eat certain foods to make your butt bigger naturally?

 Yes!
 By following the bigger butt diet, you can increase your buttocks size without any side effects.